BrunoGiubilei/whatstyle/README.md

 - fixed bugs on todo list;
 - blur images;
 - screen dimmer;
+- create a crontab to monitorate and trigger notifications equals bot reminMe of Twitter;

 How to use?
 For now as it is in the testing phase, I have been using a browser extension to put it into production.
 Follow the link: